chimera-defi/SharedDeposit/README.md

 Gas costs of large lists in args:
 With around ~100 addresses in a constructor arg gas price of the entire deploy stack increased by around 10%.

+Added gas observations - may '23

+- OZ methods are not always optimal / most effecient. e.g. see address.sendValue vs examples from solidity docs to achieve same
+- 30% call cost reduction for 2% more contract size Optimization increases deployment of withdrawals.sol by 10k gas units, but shows a call cost reduction of 3k / call or ~3% on empty loops i.e redeem without any staked collateral
+- loading calldata into mem e.g. via `address usr = msg.sender;` vs loading directly from msg.sender where needed
+- setting global vars to immutable

 # Deploying gov v2 to prod